cloudsecurityalliance/web-content-mirror/README.md

 The directory /web-content-mirror/ contains root files that get synchronized into the S3 bucket.

-In the S3 bucket it also contains data directories in the /data/ directory in the form /domain-name/base64.urlsafe_b64encode(url.encode('utf-8'))/ of URL/content for that URL.
+In the S3 bucket it also contains data directories in the /data/ directory in the form /domain-name/SHA512/ of URL/content for that URL.
 Please note any anchor tag is removed from the URL first.
+We can'tr use base64.urlsafe_b64encode(url.encode('utf-8')) because the paths are to long for some server operating systems.

 Please note that URLs can be retrieved multiple times (e.g. Hacker News threads with more comments), processed to text/csv/json/md multiple times (e.g. as we get better PDF extraction tools) and processed by AI multiuple times (e.g. as we have better text input, better prompts, better models, etc.).